bxparks/AceTime/README.md

 type.
 Only the 64-bit version of the `time_t` type is supported to avoid the [Year 2038 Problem](https://en.wikipedia.org/wiki/Year_2038_problem).

+The library does *not* support [leap seconds](https://en.wikipedia.org/wiki/Leap_second) and ignores them.
+Instead it uses [UNIX time](https://en.wikipedia.org/wiki/Unix_time) (aka POSIX time) where the *POSIX second* is variable in duration compared to the [SI second](https://en.wikipedia.org/wiki/Second).
+During a leap second, a POSIX second is conceptually equal to 2 SI seconds, and the POSIX clock changes from `23:59:58` to `23:59:59`, then is held for 2 seconds before rolling over to `00:00:00`.
+Most real-time clock (RTC) chips do not support leap seconds either, so the final `23:59:59` second will be held for only one second instead of two, so a clock using AceTime with such an RTC chip will be off by one second after a leap second compared to the atomic UTC clock.

 The companion library [AceTimeClock](https://github.com/bxparks/AceTimeClock) provides Clock classes to retrieve the time from more accurate sources, such as an [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) server, or a